spuckhafte/PyBank/README.md

 # Bug Fixes and Updates
 <kbd>03/10/21</kbd>
-1. 'Seen' notification was popping when the user returned to home screen after doing other activities.
+1. 'Seen' notifications were popping when the user returned to home screen after doing other activities.
 2. Now popups are collected and shown as whole if not checked. <br> ***Before**: `(1 new)`, if another activty was done without checking it, previous activity was ignored for the popup and still popup used to be `(1 new)` - for the latest log.*<br>***After**: `(1 new)`, new activity is done without checking this log, popup: `(2 new)` - considering previous log.*